Supporter Spotlight: Mira's Women for Women International Story

 Hopefully, she’ll be able to respond to me some day but I understand that there may be underlying reasons why she can’t and just knowing she receives my letters of encouragement and support makes me happy.

 Sadly, COVID-19 has interrupted her training at Women for Women International due to lockdown causing the programme to be temporarily suspended - but to me being a sister means being a sister especially when something like COVID-19 hits.
-To make sure Marzia was not cut off from the programme prematurely due to something she has no control over, I chose to extend my sponsorship to cover her training until it is reopened and she can graduate.
+To make sure Marzia was not cut off from the programme prematurely due to something she has no control over, I chose to extend my support to cover her training until it is reopened and she can graduate.

 I have been working from home for a big part of the last seven months due to COVID-19.
 In June of this year, I had just started going back to the office again but I kept more or less to myself when I got home to minimise the risk of contracting COVID-19 since I am part of the vulnerable group.
 Therefore, I was so excited when I saw that #SheInspiresMe LIVE 2.0 would be held as an online festival.